horea-chivu/hc-dot/README.md

-# Project: dot-vim
+# Project: hc-dot

 ## How to install?

-Just execute in terminal: `bash <(curl -s https://raw.githubusercontent.com/horea-chivu/hc-dot/master/dotconf)`
+Just execute in terminal: `bash <(curl -s https://raw.githubusercontent.com/horea-chivu/hc-dot/master/dotinstall)`

 ## How to update?